-Sorting out the effects of stress on the heart has been complicated by at least three factors: 1) people mean different things by “stress;” 2) some types of stress appear to be worse for the heart than others; and 3) how you respond to stress may be more important than the stress itself.
+At least three things have made it difficult to sort out the effects of stress on the heart: 1) people mean different things by “stress;” 2) some types of stress appear to be worse for the heart than others; and 3) how you respond to stress may be more important than the stress itself.
 In recent years we have learned a lot about stress and heart disease.
 This article and the links it provides will help you learn what you need to know about it.

 Physical StressPhysical stress -– exercise or other forms of physical exertion –- places measurable and reproducible demands on the heart.
 This physical stress is generally acknowledged to be good.
 In fact, the lack of physical stress (i.e., a sedentary lifestyle) constitutes a major risk factor for coronary artery disease.
-So this kind of “stress” is usually considered to be good for the heart.
+So this kind of “stress” is usually considered to be beneficial to the heart.

 If you have significant underlying heart disease, however, too much physical stress can be potentially dangerous.
 In a person who has coronary artery disease, exercise that is too intense can place demands on the heart muscle that the diseased coronary arteries cannot meet, and the heart becomes ischemic (i.e., starved for oxygen.)
 The ischemic heart muscle can cause either angina (chest pain), or a heart attack (actual death of cardiac muscle).